We looked at message strategies next.

 Our messages are not just verbal or written ones; they include our tone, our word choice, and our body language, according to Smith, pages 212 – 214.
 There is a measurable difference between referring to the same medical condition as shell shock, battle fatigue, or post-traumatic stress disorder, as George Carlin famously said.

-This is the kind of doublespeak mentioned by Smith on page 211 that seems to embody the worst parts of public relations.
+This is the kind of doublespeak Smith mentions on page 211 that seems to embody the worst parts of public relations.

 Social Media Message Strategic Approaches